andrewbaxter/lunk/readme.md

 Most web UI frameworks include their own event graph processing tools: Sycamore has signals, Dioxus and others have similar.
 This is a standalone tool, for use without a framework (i.e. with Gloo and other a la carte tools).

-Compared to other tools, this library focuses on ease of use, flexibility, and composition with common language structures rather than on performance.
+Compared to other tools, this library focuses on ease of use, flexibility, and composition with common language structures rather than on performance (although it appears to be pretty fast anyway).

 - You can represent a full graph, including cycles
-- Data has simple, lifetime-less types (`Prim<i32>`, `vec::Vec<i32>`, etc) which makes it simple to pass around and store in structures
+- Data has simple, lifetime-less types (`Prim<i32>`, `List<i32>`, etc) which makes it simple to pass around and store in structures
 - Handles graph modifications during graph processing - new nodes will be processed after their dependencies
 - A macro for generating links, but implementing it by hand requires minimal boilerplate
-- Animation
+- Animation/easing property changes

 This only handles synchronous graph processing at the moment.
 Asynchronous events are not handled.